GemsLab/HeteRobust/README.md

 # How does Heterophily Impact the Robustness of Graph Neural Networks?
 Theoretical Connections and Practical Implications

 Jiong Zhu, Junchen Jin, Donald Loveland, Michael T. Schaub, and Danai Koutra.
-2022. *How does Heterophily Impact Robustness of Graph Neural Networks?
+2022. *How does Heterophily Impact the Robustness of Graph Neural Networks?
 Theoretical Connections and Practical Implications*.
 In Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’22), August 14–18, 2022, Washington, DC, USA.
 ACM, New York, NY, USA, 20 pages. https://doi.org/10.1145/3534678.3539418

 [[Paper + Full Appendix]](https://arxiv.org/pdf/2106.07767.pdf)